Focus: Global ice cream market continues to explore alternative sweetening options

 While ice cream sales may traditionally slacken off in the autumn and winter, the warmer climates of the US have seen greater potential for longer sales seasons, with calorie reduced options becoming the latest ‘on trend’ segment, as Canadian-based ingredients solutions group BioNeutra explains

-Taste is king with American consumers, who according to new research released today, would buy more calorie reduced ice cream if makers got red of the aftertaste of some high intensity sweeteners.
+Taste is king with American consumers, who according to new research released today, would buy more calorie reduced ice cream if makers removed the aftertaste of some high intensity sweeteners.
 Ice cream represented the biggest new opportunity for the industry with 40% of respondents saying they would eat more calorie-reduced ice cream if manufacturers used alternative sweeteners that tasted and felt more like sugar

 The survey showed consumers shy away from a wide range of consumer products containing low-calorie, high-intensity sweeteners because they feel they do not measure up to sugar.
 Survey respondents say the sweeteners have an unsatisfactory texture and give off an aftertaste.
 To them, it does not have the sweet taste or texture of sugar that they’re used to.